dennislee22/dennislee22.github.io/docs/cml/mthread.md

     line27
     ```

 5. The outcome is not in line with the intention of the code.
 The line number is not written sequentially beginning from line26.
 Unlike the previous outcome, the line numbers are no longer in sequence, e.g. line25 is written after line26 by ThreadPoolExecutor-1_8 and ThreadPoolExecutor-1_9 respectively.
 This is the behaviour of race condition as a result of multiple threads writing into the same file in parallel.
-In other words, concurrent.futures.ThreadPoolExecutor is not thread-safe despite able to complete the program at a faster speed.
+In other words, concurrent.futures.ThreadPoolExecutor is not thread-safe (without locking mechanism) despite able to complete the program at a faster speed.

 # concurrent.futures.ThreadPoolExecutor with Lock in Python